 That this territory is bordered on three sides by ocean signals one thing: seafood aplenty.
 Lobster, mussels, scallops, salmon. . . you name it, you’ll get it.
 And in the form of chowder, quiche, even au-gratin.
 For fish the Acadian way, try Acadian Fish Pancakes.
 Also try any dish with fiddlehead, a tasty fern that livens up soups, dumplings, and more.

 Lodging is truly a treat.
 There are adorable bed and breakfasts to be had all through Acadian country, like Gîte L’Isle-du-Randonneur B&B, a cozy ancestral Acadian home dating back to 1850, with balconies overlooking the water (from $89, breakfast included).
-For a full list of bed and breakfasts in the region, visit bbcanada.com.
+For a full list of bed and breakfasts in the region, visit bbcanada.com, and for the best Hotel deals on the net – check out what Kayak has to offer.
 In keeping with the cultural richness, a stay in a Victorian inn in Fredericton is recommended The 10-room Carriage House Inn is an 1875 Victorian Queen Anne style mansion in the heart of town (starting at $95).
 A full list of Fredericton accommodations can be found at tourismfredericton.ca.

 New Brunswick has three major airports, in Fredericton, Moncton and Saint John.
 Once there, the Maritime Bus is available from the airports to most of the local towns, though, the easiest way to get around the sprawling territory is by renting a car and driving between towns.

 If you decide to rent a car, you can find good deals here:

 And if you decide to take a flight – click here for the best offers.